Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Does Premium Support Cost Extra?

-Here’s what the sales demos won’t clearly explain: support quality differs dramatically between pricing tiers at Housecall Pro, while Jobber provides identical support across all plans.
+Here is what the sales demos do not clearly explain: support quality differs dramatically between pricing tiers at Housecall Pro, while Jobber provides identical support across all plans.

 Housecall Pro’s Premium Support Tiers

-Dedicated account manager assigned to your business.
-Direct phone line to your account manager (bypassing the Blue Bubble entirely).
-Priority support queue when you do need general support.
-Proactive check-ins to ensure you’re maximizing platform value.
-Essentially, you’re paying an extra $100-160/month to get what Jobber provides for free at all tiers: human phone support.
+MAX ($349/month): Dedicated account manager assigned to your business.
+Direct phone line to your account manager, bypassing the Blue Bubble entirely.
+Priority support queue.
+Proactive check-ins to ensure you are getting value from the platform.
+In essence, you are paying an extra $100–160/month to get what Jobber provides for free at all tiers: human phone support.

-A Boston, Massachusetts contractor (Service Business Mastery Facebook, January 2026) summarized: “I upgraded from Pro to MAX purely for the dedicated account manager.
+A Boston, Massachusetts contractor (Service Business Mastery Facebook, January 2026) summarized it well: “I upgraded from Pro to MAX purely for the dedicated account manager.
 Night and day difference.
 But I’m paying $349/month for features I could get at Jobber Connect ($169/month) with better phone support included.
 The irony isn’t lost on me.”

 Jobber’s Support Consistency

-This creates an interesting value proposition: Jobber Core at $49/month includes phone support that Housecall Pro reserves for their $349/month MAX tier.
+This creates a meaningful value comparison: Jobber Core at $49/month includes phone support that Housecall Pro reserves for their $349/month MAX tier.

 ↑ Back to Navigation